aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridvalidation/_index.md

 ```

-the client validation javascript function name.
+Gets the client validation javascript function name.
 Use the ClientValidationFunction property to specify the client validation function's name.
 The function should be declared as this formation:
 function customValicationFunction(source, value)
 The parameter "source" is the cell object.
 The parameter "value" is the string value of a cell to be checked.
 The function should returns true if the value is valid.